matrix1001/welpwn/README.md

     # rs('remote') # uncomment this for exploiting remote target

     libc = ctx.libc # ELF object of the corresponding libc.

+    # ipy() # if you have ipython, you can use this to check variables.
 ```

 ## Basic